 The North Shore: Princeville, Hanalei, and Kilauea:

 The North Shore offers beautiful beaches, stunning mountains, lush taro fields with a wide range of accommodations from budget backpacker hostels to luxury resorts.
-It’s great for couples looking for a romantic holiday.
+South shore is great for couples looking for a romantic holiday.

 6. Hanalei, where to stay in Kauai for surfing